 Dr. Indira Alvarez, clinical director and owner of Palm Coast Hearing Center, explains.

-At Palm Coast and Ormond Hearing Centers, our mission is to provide the best quality hearing care possible, educate the community and help all patients make informed decisions so they can get the care they need and deserve.
+At Palm Coast Hearing Center, our mission is to provide the best quality hearing care possible, educate the community and help all patients make informed decisions so they can get the care they need and deserve.
 Want to learn more about hearing health?
 Visit our website at palmcoasthearingcenter.com and click the “About” button, then “Helpful Articles”.
 You can also schedule an appointment online.
-We also have a second location to serve you in Ormond Beach at ormondhearingcenter.com, or you can call us at 386-283-4932.
+We also have a second location to serve you in Ormond Beach, you can learn more at ormondhearingcenter.com.